yashchandak/yashchandak.github.io/blog/_posts/2020-12-23-OptFuture.md

 </div>

 Reinforcement learning algorithms typically assume that the reward function and the transition dynamics are fixed, that is the underlying MDP is *stationary*.
-This assumption is often violated in many practical problems of interest.
+This assumption is so deeply rooted within the current methods that it is not even explicitly mentioned.
+However, this assumption is often violated in many practical problems of interest.
 For example, consider an automated medical care system.
-Over time human physiology changes leading to a change in the impact of a medication.
-Similarly, consider an robotics system.
+Over time, human physiology changes leading to a change in the impact of a medication on a patient.
+Similarly, consider a robotics system.
 Over time, motors gradually suffer from wear and tear, leading to increased friction.
 Further, in almost all human-computer interaction applications, e.g., dialogue systems, recommedner systems, online marketing, etc., human behavior gradually changes over time.
 In such scenarios, if the automated system is not adapted to take such changes into account then the system might quickly become sub-optimal.
 This raises our main question:

  > How do we build systems that *proactively* search for a policy that will be good for the future MDP?